Prospective Students

 Prospective Undergraduate interns and technicians

-If you would like to join our lab as an intern or technician, check out our current research, read some of our publications, and do not hesitate to the respective lab graduate student for the project you are most interested in working with!
-We are always seeking enthuastiac undergraduates to assist us in our data collection and processing.
+If you would like to join our lab as an intern or technician, check out our current research, read some of our publications, and do not hesitate to contact the respective lab graduate student for the project you are most interested in working with!
+We are always seeking enthusiastic undergraduates to assist us in our data collection and processing.
 If you are looking to get experience in marine biology, we would love to have you.
 Please attach your resume or CV when you reach out to a lab member.
 There are opportunities for undergraduate interns to gain fieldwork experience in our lab after enough time working with us.

-About our university:
+About our University

 FIU is a R1 public research university (Doctoral universities – highest research activity) and member of the State University System of Florida located in Miami, with a highly diverse, vibrant, and growing student body.
 Our multiple campuses serve over 58,000 students, making FIU the seventh largest U.S. university, and largest majority-minority serving institution in the US.
 In addition, FIU also has the most diverse group of faculty of all universities in the US.
 The Department of Biology is within the FIU Institute of Environment, which is an FIU preeminent program whose mission is to, in collaboration with local and international partners, provide data-driven solutions to society’s greatest and most urgent challenges.